GreedyGame/android-native-plugin/README.md

 Before we start the Integration lets get familiarized with the following terms.

-* **Native-Units** : The non clickable textures inside your game that is dynamically branded natively at runtime !
+* **Native-Units** : The non clickable textures inside your game that is dynamically branded natively at runtime.
 * **Float-Units** : The clickable ad unit from greedygame.
-On click of this unit, Engagement window is opened which essentially allows brands to interact with the users !
+On click of this unit, Engagement window is opened which essentially allows brands to interact with the users.

 You can download Android library project named, [greedy-game-agent](https://github.com/GreedyGame/android-native-plugin/releases).